 Date lodged: 15 May 2018

-To ask the Scottish Government what assessment it has made of the effectiveness of a national lung health check scheme to aid early detection of lung cancer.
+To ask the Scottish Government what assessment it has made regarding the development of trauma-informed schools.